TCK Publishing has published more than 400 books, and many of them have become #1 international bestsellers.

 Using Keywords in the Subtitle of Your Book

 Another thing you’re going to learn when you study the titles of your competitors is the keywords and key phrases they are using to attract the attention of your audience.

 This is especially true for nonfiction books.
 A subtitle that clearly describes the benefit that your audience will receive from reading your book will help you sell a lot more books.

 You can also use your subtitle to stand out.
 If you’re writing a book on investing and every book in your comparable list uses the words “low risk” in their subtitles, you don’t want to use the exact same words in yours.

 You want to stand out and be different.
 If you look just like every other book in your genre, people who don’t know you aren’t going to want to take a chance on your book.

-Studying the book titles in your target market gives you an idea of where the gaps are so that you can craft a title that sets you apart from the crowd.
+Studying the book titles in your target market and conducting Amazon keyword research will give you an idea of where the gaps are so that you can craft a title that sets you apart from the crowd.

 4. Study the Book Descriptions of Your Competition